Spherical volume and spherical Plateau problem: Spherical Plateau solutions for 3-dimensional manifolds

+By Theorems \ref{dim3} and \ref{uniqueness2}, the spherical volume behaves nicely under geometric decompositions of $3$-manifolds.
+To what extent this holds for general group homology classes is an interesting problem (see \cite{Gromov82} for such properties in the context of the simplicial volume): \begin{question}[Additivity under connected sum] Given two closed oriented manifolds $M_1$, $M_2$ of same dimension at least 3, if $M_1\sharp M_2$ denotes the connected sum, do we have

+Does any spherical Plateau solution for $M_1\sharp M_2$ decompose into the union of spherical Plateau solutions for $M_1$ and $M_2$? \end{question}

-While the arguments of Theorems \ref{dim3} and \ref{uniqueness2} are most effective in dimension $3$ where the Geometrization theorem is available, they carry over in higher dimensions to manifolds built out of locally symmetric spaces.
-Intriguingly, Theorems \ref{dim3} and \ref{uniqueness2} suggest to look at the interplay between the spherical Plateau problem, the Ricci flow and the mean curvature flow.
+Another intriguing problem suggested by Theorems \ref{dim3} and \ref{uniqueness2} is the following: \begin{question} [RF and MCF] What is the interplay between the spherical Plateau problem and the Ricci flow or the mean curvature flow? \end{question}